 The shortest month of the year has been celebrated as a time for feasting since Pagan times, and it’s no coincidence that blue cheeses form a traditional part of these festivities in many countries.
 Cheeses made in the Autumn have ripened to their seasonal best, and their rich rewarding flavours make a great excuse to enjoy a glass of fortified or sticky wine on a long dark night.

-The Grand daddy of all blue cheeses made form cows milk is Gorgonzola.
+The granddaddy of all blue cheeses made from cows milk is Gorgonzola.

 Weighing over 12 Kg the large natural rinded wheels are matured side by side in underground cellars, their sides supported by a belt of wooden slats.
 Gorgonzola Piccante is made from the pre -ripened milk of several milkings, and requires 3- 4 months maturation.
 Often referred to as ‘mountain’ Gorgonzola its firm moist texture and strong spicy blue flavors are sought after by enthusiasts looking for the authentic cheese.

 Gorgonzola DolceGorgonzola Dolce was adapted from the traditional Gorgonzola method almost 70 years ago, and is made only from fresh milk.
 Maturing in just two months it has a rich sticky creamy texture and slightly sweet blue yeasty finish.
 These days it has become the most popular of the two and is usually sold in quarters wrapped in thin foil.
 It is not a good traveller, and should be freshly cut to appreciate its subtleties.